25Ericcheong/go-fundamentals/README.md

 ### Structs, Methods & Interfaces

 - Struct is a named collection of fields where we can store data.
+Worth noting that the syntax for writing a method for a struct is as such `func (receiverName ReceiverType) MethodName(args)`.

 ## About Tests